pfernandez/catalan-explorations/docs/IDEAS.md

 ### 6) Modes, fields, and continuum limits: spectral view, PDEs, dispersion **[PARTIAL]**

 **Paper:** `docs/catalan-light-cone.tex` (height-projection covariance + Karhunen--Lo\`eve modes; mode-wise phase discussion in Schr\"odinger subsection).
 Shift-operator/Fourier-basis and tree-Laplacian programs remain here.

+The paper now also records explicit ballot-number formulas for the height mean and two-time covariance via the Catalan-triangle factorization (so the correlation kernel is not just abstractly defined; it is explicitly computable).

 This dossier collects ways to treat the Catalan tiers as a state space for dynamics, and how continuum PDEs emerge.